a-mufasa/Web-Scraping-Workspace/README.md

 ## `WFF23`
 Scraper and Parser for exhibitors of the [2023 Winter Fancy Food Show](https://wff2023.mapyourshow.com/)

 To start the process, you will need the 3 python files (`getVendors.py`, `scrape.py`, `parse.py`) and an empty folder titled `pages` (can be changed later on).
+The simplest way to get this is to clone this repository locally then cd to the WFF23 folder in your terminal to run the files.

 Go to the [exhibitor list page](https://wff2023.mapyourshow.com/8_0/explore/exhibitor-gallery.cfm?featured=false) and expand the list of all exhibitors and scroll all the way through it to load the content.
-Afterwords, open the dev console and search for the `<tbody>` that contains the links to all the exhibitors and copy that HTML element.
+Afterwords, open the dev console and search for the `<ul>` with class=`"cards exh-basic"` that contains the links to all the exhibitors and copy that HTML element.
 Create an html file in the same folder as the `.py` files and paste the HTML (ex: `vendors.html`).
 You will then run the following files in order:

 ### `getVendors.py`
 This code will take the HTML pasted from the site and extract all the vendor ids into a `vendors.txt` file.